8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220115/content.md

 The income limits for being able to contribute the full amount to a Roth IRA [has also gone up](https://www.irs.gov/retirement-plans/plan-participant-employee/amount-of-roth-ira-contributions-that-you-can-make-for-2022) 4,000 USD [compared to 2021](https://www.irs.gov/retirement-plans/amount-of-roth-ira-contributions-that-you-can-make-for-2021).
 The math to figure out the amount you can contribute if you fall into the reduced amount level still seems confusing as hell.
 If I find myself getting close to that amount, I’ll probably just ask for an insane raise that would push me out of qualifying even after maxing out contributions to other vehicles.

+Research seems to indicate lump-sum investing could beat dollar cost averaging by 2.3 percent in returns, however, increases the potential for losses; as summarized in [this Forbes article](https://www.forbes.com/sites/robertberger/2021/02/12/dollar-cost-averaging-vs-lump-sum-investing-how-to-decide/?sh=5d861c917c50).

+Given the last year, it appears there’s a dip in the middle of each month, which is when I’ll plan to do the lump-sum contributions; most likely around the time I file taxes.
+I’ll continue dollar cost averaging into other accounts.

+Hopefully, the [.Internal Revenue Service](IRS) doesn’t extend their estimate again and finds in my favor.

+### 401k

 I’m setting 401k contributions to 17 percent.

 When I called Fidelity that was the percent they said would get me close over the course of my paychecks without counting bonuses.
 15 percent was my estimate based on the 19,500 USD contribution limit and seemed to be a decent sweet spot for the net paycheck amount; less than 15 percent and tax benefit isn't apparent.
 It also helps ensure I get the full employer match as my plan doesn’t offer a [true-up provision](https://www.forbes.com/sites/ashleaebeling/2017/05/26/beware-these-401k-match-traps/?sh=714f64c391c6).

-I’m going to lump-sum into the HSA and Roth IRA at the beginning of the year; not because of returns but because I’m sitting on all that cash.

-Research seems to indicate lump-sum investing could beat dollar cost averaging by 2.3 percent in returns, however, increases the potential for losses; as summarized in [this Forbes article](https://www.forbes.com/sites/robertberger/2021/02/12/dollar-cost-averaging-vs-lump-sum-investing-how-to-decide/?sh=5d861c917c50).

-Given the last year, it appears there’s a dip in the middle of each month, which is when I’ll plan to do the lump-sum contributions; most likely around the time I file taxes.
-I’ll continue dollar cost averaging into other accounts.

-Hopefully, the [.Internal Revenue Service](IRS) doesn’t extend their estimate again and finds in my favor.
+### HSA

+As I understand it, [HSA contributions](https://healthsavings.com/about-hsas/contributions/) can be front-loaded, back-loaded, or staggered.
+Last-year, I staggered, which is to say contributed on a regular basis throughout the year up to the limit.
+Back-loading means I could contribute for the previous tax year up to the filing date.
+This time, in an effort to reduce my cash position I decided to front-load the contribution; contributing the full amount for the year.

+The market and my portfolios are down at the moment and I want to take advantage of that dip as much as possible.
+(I also moved the padding money in my M1 Finance account to the three Pies there.)

+### Roth IRA

+I'm not sure I will front-load the Roth IRA.

+I have various income streams now and I'm not sure what that could mean for my ability to contribute the full amount.

+The modified adjusted gross  income limit for the full amount in 2022 is 125,000 USD.
+Between HSA and 401k contributions I should be okay.

+With that said, the other revenue streams might be increasing.
+8fold is pretty consistent and we don't have a lot in the way of expenses.
+Book sales still happen occasionally coupled with other contract work.
+And I'm looking to start promoting and selling my artwork this year.

+Therefore, I'm starting to think I'd rather be safe than sorry.
+Basically, I would start back-loading the Roth IRA.
+Building up to 6,000 USD at least throughout 2022 and seeing what I can contribute when I file taxes during 2023.
+It's almost a hybrid of what I was thinking of doing this year; if I didn't have all this cash sitting around.

+What I was planning to do this year was to start contributing to the Roth IRA after filing taxes for 2021.
+So, from roughly April of 2022 I would start contributing which would mean I would not have contributed the full amount by the end of 2022 and could do the math in 2023 to see if I could max it out or would need to shift to putting the money in the Traditional IRA or taxable account.

+### Traditional IRA

+The initial deposit I did from the transfer is still doing its thing.

 ## Too much cash